Auto Shankar

-Gowri Shankar (21 January 1954 – 27 April 1995), better known as 'Auto' Shankar, was an Indian criminal, serial killer and gangster from Tamil Nadu, who was active in Chennai throughout the 1970s and 1980s.
+Gowri Shankar (21 January 1954 – 27 April 1995), better known as 'Auto' Shankar, was an Indian criminal, murderer and gangster from Tamil Nadu, who was active in Chennai throughout the 1970s and 1980s.

 Early and personal life

-Shankar was born in Kangeyanallur near Vellore.
-While he was in PUC, his father left the family for Odisha.
+Shankar was born in Kangeyanallur, Vellore.
+While he was in Pre-University College, his father left the family for Odisha.
 In the early 1970s, he came to Chennai, first living in a Mylapore slum before moving to the fast-developing area of Thiruvanmiyur on the outskirts of South Chennai.
 Shankar had several wives.
 He married his first wife, Jagadeeswari, early in his criminal career and had 4 children with her.
 The marriage ended due to her suicide by self-immolation.
 His third wife, Lalitha, was a performer at a cabaret club he frequented.